Available for the following Plan types:

 - Permanently delete the sessions that contain this Detection Event.

-It’s important to note that in the case a Detection Event is true and needs deletion, you should immediately go to your Settings and create a data capture rule that prevents further capture of PII.
-Deleting sessions will only erase sessions with the Detection Event captured up until that point.
+It’s important to note that if a Detection Event is true and needs deletion, you should immediately go to your Settings and create a data capture rule preventing further PII capture.
+Deleting sessions will only erase sessions with the Detection Event captured until then.

 Detection Events will be resolved automatically if you delete the sessions where the events occurred.
 This can happen if:

 - You manually deleted sessions where detection events occurred.